mesosphere/mesos-dns/docs/docs/faq.md

 #### Mesos-DNS does not resolve names in the Mesos domain

-Check the configuration file to make sure that Mesos-DNS is directed to the right master(s) for the Mesos cluster (`masters`).
+Check the configuration file to make sure that Mesos-DNS is directed to the right Zookeeper or master(s) for the Mesos cluster (`masters`).

 ---